nathaneastwood/fablore/src/faq.md

 So it seems like they are trying to turn the Aesir on themselves, but why would they attack Solana if they wish to protect Rathe?

 Currently my understanding is that Solana is not all it is cut out to be, as the magisters declared anyone heretics who would question contradictions in the old tomes.
 Perhaps "Sol" is some form of Embra?
 Perhaps their devout worship of an Embra or god-like being is what is attracting the Aesir in the first place to Rathe?

-Curious to know what you all think as I'd like to get a think tank going on this subject to help make better sense of it.

 [Credit](https://discord.com/channels/625953788343091200/743050420363984898/921433017430470666)